menu

-Because occupations involving physical labor dominate the local economy, Grubbs is generally considered to be a blue-collar town.
-58.24% of the Grubbs workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Grubbs is a blue-collar town, with 58.24% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Grubbs is a city of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Grubbs who work in sales jobs (30.22%), farm management occupations (6.59%), and teaching (3.30%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Grubbs is worth considering.